Choens/blood-sugars/_posts/2015-07-28-Get-CGM-Data.md

                                   )
                              )

-There is one really annoying aspect about this code.
-Mongo allows each record to contain a different number of data elements.
-Thus, not all records have a "mbg" element.
-Thus, rather than just asking the "cval" variable for the value of the data element, it must first check to see if it exists.
-If it doesn't, the client must create the NA (NULL) value.
+Mongo allows each record to have a different number of data elements.
-Mongo can store NULL values.
-It can also not have a data element and the two are different and must be handled on the client-side.
-This took me a while to figure out.
+Thus, not all records include a "mbg" element.
+Thus, NULLS must be handled by the client.
+Querying a collection with a rapidly changing data structure can be a little complicated.

 The next code chunk does some very minimal QA on the "entries" data frame.
 If the data frame has 0 rows, it will force the script to stop.